JustinJ1109/Music-Genre-Guesser/README.md

 Tag images
 Define heuristics to use to assign image to song
 Create program that assigns image to song
 Add GUI functionality for this feature

-# Music-Genre-Guesser
-This app will look at patterns in the spectrograms of songs categorized by genre.
-Then, given a brand new, unseen song, predict which genre it is.

 Optional addition: